On Uniqueness of Submaximally Symmetric Vector Ordinary Differential Equations of C-Class: Homogeneous structures and Cartan-theoretic descriptions

-\begin{rem} Conversely, by \cite[Lemma 4.1.4]{KT2017}, for a given algebraic model $(\ff; \g, \fp)$ of ODE type, there exists a locally homogeneous strongly regular, normal Cartan geometry $(\cG \to \cE, \omega)$ of type $(G,P)$ with $\finf(\cG, \omega)$ containing a subalgebra isomorphic to $\ff$.
+\begin{Remark} Conversely, by \cite[Lemma~4.1.4]{KT2017}, for a given algebraic model $(\ff; \g, \fp)$ of ODE type, there exists a locally homogeneous strongly regular, normal Cartan geometry $(\cG \to \cE, \omega)$ of type $(G,P)$ with $\finf(\cG, \omega)$ containing a subalgebra isomorphic to $\ff$.

 We caution that such a geometry may not arise from an ODE \eqref{ODE}.
 (For instance, the Doubrov--Medvedev condition must additionally hold.)
-Consequently, our strategy involves: \begin{itemize} \item classifying (up to the $P$-action) the corresponding algebraic models $(\ff;\g,\fp)$ of ODE type, and then \item providing vector ODEs of C-class realizing these algebraic models. \end{itemize} \end{rem}
+Consequently, our strategy involves: \begin{itemize}\itemsep=0pt \item[(i)] classifying (up to the $P$-action) the corresponding algebraic models $(\ff;\g,\fp)$ of ODE type, and then \item[(ii)] providing vector ODEs of C-class realizing these algebraic models. \end{itemize} \end{Remark}